alexbradd/compsci-notes/first/db2/notes.md

 Each r-lock has a counter `n` that counts the number of concurrent readers.

-**When access to a resource is not granted, the transaction if put on wait until the resource unlocks**.
+**When access to a resource is not granted, the transaction is put in a waiting queue until the resource unlocks**.

 Locks are implemented with **lock tables**, which are basically **hash tables** indexed by the hash of the resource locked. **Each locked item has a linked list